dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 ### Formal Languages as Codatatype

-We define the set of formal languages parametric in an alphabet `A` as an coinductive [`codatatype`](https://dafny.org/latest/DafnyRef/DafnyRef#sec-coinductive-datatypes):
+We define the set of formal languages parametric in an alphabet `A` as a coinductive [`codatatype`](https://dafny.org/latest/DafnyRef/DafnyRef#sec-coinductive-datatypes):

 ```
 codatatype Lang<!A> = Alpha(eps: bool, delta: A -> Lang<A>)